Skip to content

 profiles:

-- debug # Deploys debug services in addition to the core/main services (that have no profiles)
+5. Deploys services with the debug profile in addition to the core/main services (that have no profiles)

 When deploying your docker compose stack from a different repository, the repository_url setting must be specified.
 The reference and working_dir are used in this case to specify the branch/tag and subdirectory of the other repository that contains the docker compose files.